 We are offering 3,500,000 shares of our common stock.
-We expect the initial public offering price to be between \$6.00 and \$8.00 per share.
 Prior to this offering, there has been no public market for our common stock.

-We have applied to have the common stock included for quotation on the Nasdaq National Market under the symbol "LUNA."
+Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "LUNA."